 The race finishes at Easbourne Sports Ground.
 Directions can again be found under the travel and accom tab.

 There is free parking at the race start.
 Runners will be able to park their cars at no charge on site either at Worthing College, or on surrounding roads, never more than a 10 minute walk from registration/ the start.
-Shuttle buses will take runners from the finish back to their cars at the start.
+Shuttle buses will take runners from the finish back to their cars at the start - you must book onto this shuttle bus.
 There is also lots of free parking at the finish.

 Start: Free On Site Parking, Toilets, Water, Indoor/ covered area, Cafe, Pop-Up Centurion Running Store, Male and Female Changing.